atmiktumane/Machine-Learning-Algorithms/README.md

 ###### Pickle file:
 It is a useful python tool that allows to save the ML Models and used to re-lod pre-trained machine learning models in future.
 Reusability of file.

+###### One Hot Encoding:
+Technique used to represent categorical variables as numerical values in a machine learning model.